webis-de/summary-workbench/docs/docs/quickstart.md

 :::note

-The startup may take some time and the fronted usually becomes earlier available than the backend.
+The startup may take some time and the frontend usually becomes available earlier than the backend.
-Also with the first startup the containers will be build.
+Also with the first startup the containers will be build and models will be downloaded.
 Therefore future startups won't take as long as the first.

 :::